FastFreddi/ubuntu-baseimage-homeseer/README.md

+# This is an experimental build!
+I do not have an ARM System to test

-# HomeSeer container using Ubuntu Baseimage
+# HomeSeer container using Ubuntu Baseimage ARM
 Docker image based on phusion/baseimage for HomeSeer.
 This is usefull for hosts running Docker without systemd such as Synology.